Richie Richardson

-Sir Richard Benjamin Richardson, KCN (born 12 January 1962) is a former West Indies international cricketer and a former captain of the West Indian cricket team.
+Sir Richard Benjamin Richardson, KCN GCM (born 12 January 1962) is a former West Indies international cricketer and a former captain of the West Indian cricket team.
 He was a flamboyant batsman and superb player of fast bowling.
-He was famous for his wide-brimmed maroon hat which he wore in preference to a helmet against even the fastest bowlers, though in his later career, he started wearing a helmet in preference to wearing a hat.
+He was named, in 1992, one of Wisden's Cricketers of the Year.
+Richardson was famous for his wide-brimmed maroon hat which he wore against even the fastest bowlers, though in his later career, he started wearing a helmet instead.

-Richardson captained the West Indies in 24 Tests between 1991 when he took over from Viv Richards and 1995, winning 11, losing 6, and the rest ending in draws.
+Richardson, who skippered the Leeward Islands, also featured for Yorkshire and Northern Transvaal in his career.
+Richardson assumed the role, in January 2011, of West Indies' manager for an eventual five year period.
+Since then he has continually worked as an ICC match referee.

 Early days

 Richardson was born in Five Islands Village, Antigua.
 He began his career with the Leewards Islands in 1982 as an opener.

 International career

 After his second season he was called up by the West Indies to tour India in the 1983–84 season.
 Richardson joined a successful West Indies Test team captained by Clive Lloyd batting in the middle order.
 His first tour started inauspiciously when Richardson lost his luggage and was left with few clothes.
 Veteran fast bowler Andy Roberts felt that Richardson was not getting enough practice as in the nets even bowlers were given a chance to bat ahead of him and by the time Richardson had an opportunity the main bowlers had finished.
 Roberts went out of his way to bowl at Richardson during the tour to make sure he had some preparation.

 On 24 November 1983, Richardson debuted in the fourth match of the six-Test series, at which point the West Indies had a 2–0 lead, replacing Gus Logie who had bagged a pair in the previous Test.
 In his first innings Richardson too failed to score a run when was the victim of a poor umpiring decision.
 He was given out leg before wicket off the bowling of off-spinner Shivlal Yadav though he had hit the ball.
 He was more successful in the second innings, making 26 before he was bowled, and the match ended in a draw.